 #9 Reasons why most Indians do not invest in stocks:

 Hi Investors.
-This is my second post of the ’30 days 30 posts’ challenge.
-Today I am going to discuss why there is less participation of common people in Indian stock market.
+Today we are going to discuss why there is less participation of common people in Indian stock market.
 So, let’s get started!!

 I was recently talking with one of my friend, Gaurav who works in a big multinational company.
 Gaurav didn’t know that nifty has reached its all-time high this Tuesday until I told him so.